serverlessworkflow/specification/specification.md

 </details>

 Used to define events and their correlations.
-These events can be either consumed or produced during workflow execution.
+These events can be either consumed or produced during workflow execution as well as can be used to [trigger function/service invocations](#EventRef-Definition).

 The Serverless Workflow specification mandates that all events conform to the [CloudEvents](https://github.com/cloudevents/spec) specification.
 This is to assure consistency and portability of the events format used.